Breast Augmentation in the Toronto Area

 How Much Does Breast Augmentation Cost in the Toronto Area?

-At our Toronto practice, breast augmentation with round implants costs $10,750.
-The actual cost of your breast augmentation procedure will depend on the type of implant you choose and the complexity of your procedure.
+At our Toronto practice, breast augmentation cost depends on the type of implant you choose and the complexity of your procedure.

 *Prices exclude taxes